I-hate-farms/hen/.hen/Hen-CHANGELOG.md

 - support po translation files
 - support threads

+* 0.9.21
+  - fails if there is nothing to build
+  - better messages
+  - display the list of installed dependencies
+  - FORMAT: BINARY_NAME => NAME

 * 0.9.20
  - new valadoc style CSS
  - fix install of libraries in /usr and not /usr/local/lib as the path is not used by ldconfig by default
  - add package task to build debian files
- - add AUTHOR, COPYRIGHT, LICENSE and HOMEPAGE
+ - FORMAT: add AUTHOR, COPYRIGHT, LICENSE and HOMEPAGE
  - add run and debug tasks
  - add init task
- - introduce the project.hen file
+ - FORMAT: introduce the project.hen file
  * add valadoc task

 * 0.9.13